GRAPHIC-Biden's immense economic challenge: Putting 10 million people back to work

 The patchwork recovery: Jobs by state https://tmsnrt.rs/2MyFadj

 (Reporting by Jonnelle Marte; Additional reporting by Howard Schneider.
-Editing by Heather Timmons and Andrea Ricci)
+Editing by Heather Timmons, Andrea Ricci and Chizu Nomiyama)

 ((Jonnelle.Marte@thomsonreuters.com; +1 646 978 0908;))